ss-chang/stat159-project01/paper/paper.md

 Introduction
 ============

+After incidents such as the Reinhart and Rogoff controversy and the Potti scandal, many researchers and academic figures have pointed to a reproducibility crisis within the scientific community.
+The mass misinformation that the Reinhart and Rogoff controversy sparked by tying high debt-to-GDP ratios to negative GDP growth and the death of a cancer patient from failing to receive proper treatment after enrolling in a clinical trial based on Dr. Anil Potti's fabricated and manipulated data have all pointed to the devastating effects that improperly vetted and mishandled data can produce.
+As a result, more and more scientists are calling for greater reproducibility in scientific work as a way to prove credibility in their research.

+Victoria Stodden, a renowned scholar on this subject, identified "computational reproducibility" in [2014](https://www.edge.org/response-detail/25340) as one of the areas in reproducible research that need specific focus and additional effort.
+Stodden, along with a number of other authors, further elaborated in ["Setting the Default to Reproducible"](http://stodden.net/icerm_report.pdf) that five main facets of computational reproducibility entail reviewable research, replicable research, confirmable research, auditable research, and open or reproducible research.

-The motivation behind this project is to provide an example of a reproducible work.
-Doing this project will also allow me to practice how to make my code reproducible and easy to examine by others who may wish to examine or verify my work.
+In the spirit of answering to such calls for greater reproducibility within the scientific community, I will work through this project to create an example of a reproducible work.
+My motivation for doing so is to demonstrate what is necessary and helpful for creating a reproducible work and to practice how to make my code reproducible and easily accessible for others who may wish to examine or verify my work.

 I will also provide brief explanations of each of the tools I use for this project, explaining the usefulness and functions of each tool.